 For example, if you believe your surgeon has made an error or been negligent in some way, you can complain to the Medical Board of Australia or Australian Health Practitioner Regulation Agency (AHPRA) or the applicable state health care commission or medical board such as the Health Ombudsman in Queensland.

-In respect of a negligence claim, you will generally be required to establish that the medical practitioner owed you a duty of care and that they failed to warn you of a procedure’s material risk of harm (and that the harm caused was directly caused by the breach of that duty).
+In respect of a health ombudsman complaint, you will generally be required to establish that the medical practitioner owed you a duty of care and that they failed to warn you of a procedure’s material risk of harm (and that the harm caused was directly caused by the breach of that duty).

 Speaking with Perth Now, Mark Lee, a Perth-based plastic surgeon and former head of department at Sir Charles Gairdner Hospital, said patients regularly return from overseas operations with infected breast implants and one patient even came back with tuberculosis.